Who We Are

 The PLTW curriculum is founded in the fundamental problem-solving and critical-thinking skills taught in traditional career and technical education (CTE), but at the same time integrates national academic and technical learning standards and STEM principles, creating what U.S. Secretary of Education Arne Duncan calls one of the "great models of the new CTE succeeding all across the country."
 PLTW was recently cited by the Harvard Graduate School of Education as a "model for 21st century career and technical education."

-More than 4,200 schools in all 50 states and the District of Columbia are offering PLTW courses to their students in the 2011-12 school year.
-In addition, PLTW has trained more than 10,500 teachers to instruct its engaging, rigorous STEM education curriculum.
+More than 4,700 schools in all 50 states and the District of Columbia are offering PLTW courses to their students in the 2012-13 school year.
+In addition, PLTW trains more than 3,000 teachers each year to instruct its engaging, rigorous STEM education curriculum.

 PLTW is a non-profit organization with 501(c)(3) tax-exempt status.
 Read more about our history and download the documents below to learn more about PLTW.